Residential

 Hyderabad – Infrastructure-Led Appreciation

-By 2026,the city is growing even further.
-Because of the new airport metro and the second big ring road, areas like Kokapet and Tellapur are becoming the best places to buy because they are now much easier to reach.
-Even with recent growth, entry prices remain more affordable than in Mumbai or Bangalore, offering strong potential for your property value to increase as these projects finish.
+By 2026, the city is poised for further expansion and growth.
+The proposed new airport metro and the Regional Ring Road (RRR) are expected to turn Kokapet and Tellapur into prime locations for investment, thanks to improved accessibility.
+Despite the recent growth, property prices remain more affordable than in Mumbai or Bangalore, offering strong potential for your property value to increase as these projects finish.

 Pune – Rising Demand and Real Estate Growth

 Pune is growing fast because of its huge IT parks and car factories.
 More jobs mean more people need homes, which keeps the market strong.
-It's a smart pic due to its better lifestyle demand and potential growth areas.
+It is a strong option due to rising lifestyle demand and expanding employment hubs.

 What Homebuyers Should Focus on in 2026 (Beyond Interest Rates)